menandmice/micetro_docs/guides/implementation/install_dns_controllers.rst

 Required named.conf Statements
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Men&Mice DNS Server Controller requires that named.conf (including any files listed in include statements in named.conf) have certain settings.
+Men&Mice DNS Agent requires that named.conf (including any files listed in include statements in named.conf) have certain settings.
 The following are required:

 directory
   The directory substatement of the options statement must be present and must point to a directory that the installer can replace.
 Specifically, it may not refer to ``/``, ``/etc``, the root of a chroot jail, or any partition mount point.
 If you need to change or add the directory statement, you may then have to move files around or change the paths used elsewhere in your ``named.conf`` (or its included files).

 key
-  For BIND, there must be a key defined, so that Men&Mice DNS Server Controller can control named using ``rndc`` commands.
-It is common for there to be a key in a default file such as ``rndc.key``, which is almost always found in the same location as ``named.conf``; however, Men&Mice DNS Server Controller requires that this key be defined *explicitly* in ``named.conf``.
+  For BIND, there must be a key defined, so that Men&Mice DNS Agent can control named using ``rndc`` commands.
+It is common for there to be a key in a default file such as ``rndc.key``, which is almost always found in the same location as ``named.conf``; however, Men&Mice DNS Agent requires that this key be defined *explicitly* in ``named.conf``.
 If there is a file named ``rndc.key``, its contents can simply be copied directly into ``named.conf``.

   To generate a key, the following command usually works, though you may have to specify a path to the command: